oec/puvol/README.md

-# Simple PulseAudio volume monitor
+# Simple PulseAudio volume monitor for xmobar

 This little monitor is my attempt to read the current volume and mute setting of the default sink from PulseAudio and make it accessible to xmobar: